-Some of the members of the classification of snorting drugs are cocaine, crystalized or crushed molly, heroin, and some forms of other stimulants such as amphetamines, and more.
+Some of the members of the classification of snorting drugs are cocaine, crystalized or crushed Molly (MDMA), heroin, and some forms of other stimulants such as amphetamines.
 This classification of drugs is so famous because of cocaine.

-Please read on to find out more about the effects of long-term intranasal drug use, the signs of intranasal drug use addiction, and ways in which someone addicted to snorting drugs can get help.
+Please read on to learn more about the effects of long-term intranasal drug use, the signs of intranasal drug use addiction, and how someone addicted to snorting drugs can get help.

-It should come as no surprise that there are many severe dangers and side effects of snorting drugs.
-Anytime that a drug is entering the body, there is a risk of side effects and bodily harm.
+It should come as no surprise that snorting drugs has many severe dangers and side effects.
+Anytime a drug enters the body, there is a risk of side effects and bodily harm.
 Even with prescription medications, there is often a long list of side effects that can occur from taking the medication.

-Imagine the list of side effects of taking an unregulated drug such as heroin or Molly.
+Imagine the side effects of taking an unregulated drug such as heroin or Molly.

 One of the dangers of snorting drugs is the act of snorting itself.
-How a person consumes a type of drug decides how quickly the body absorbs the drug into the bloodstream, which in turn affects how quickly the person begins to feel the effects of the drug.
+How a person consumes a type of drug decides how quickly the body absorbs the drug into the bloodstream, affecting how quickly the person begins to feel the effects of the drug.

-Taking drugs orally has the slowest response time, so many people that are beginning to fall into an addiction end up snorting their drugs.
-They do this because snorting drugs allows the drugs to enter the bloodstream quicker thus giving the user a quicker and more intense high.
+Taking drugs orally has the slowest response time, so many people beginning to fall into an addiction end up snorting their drugs.
+They do this because snorting drugs allows the drugs to enter the bloodstream quicker, thus giving the user a quicker and more intense high.

 People who start by snorting their drugs tend to increase the rate that the addiction will set in.
-Users who snort their drugs are also at a higher risk of overdose because the drugs are absorbed quicker into the bloodstream.
+Users who snort their drugs are also at a higher risk of overdose because they are absorbed quickly into the bloodstream.

-Some of the internal damages caused by snorting drugs are as follows.
+Some of the internal damages caused by snorting drugs are: